 1. Understand Your Project Site

 When you build a custom home, you not only have control over what the house looks like, but also where it’s located.
-Each home lot, however, can vary in terms of site prep, regulatory review and servicing costs.
+Each home lot, however, can vary in terms of location, site prep, regulatory review and servicing costs.
 Before you construct your home, it’s important to know what those costs are so you can plan your budget accordingly.
 It is important to conduct a feasibility analysis on the home site before purchasing the lot to get a clear idea of what work may need to be done and identify any existing conditions that may be present on the site.
-Additionally, it is imperative that you understand what specific municipality, neighborhood association, or regulating body your lot falls under and contact them to understand their approval process for new residential construction and the costs associated with doing so.
+Additionally, it is imperative that you understand what specific municipality, neighborhood association,]or regulating body your lot falls under and contact them to understand their approval process for new residential construction and the costs associated with doing so.
+Knowing the area and what is happening in the surrounding area is important as well.
+For example, people are leaving Houston and heading for the surrounding suburbs.
 Once you select your home site and develop an understanding of all applicable regulations, you can turn your focus to designing your home to get the most out of what the lot has to offer.

 2. Design for the Future